of Minutes to Read

 - Physical ability and daily functioning

-Create a safe workplace for open communication regarding mental health issues.
+Create a safe workplace for open communication.

 There’s often a stigma surrounding mental health that prevents those who are struggling from speaking up.
-However, studies have found that talking to a supervisor to change stressful things about work was most strongly correlated with the healthiest overall workplace health scores.
+However, studies have found talking to a supervisor to change stressful things about work was most strongly correlated with the healthiest overall workplace health scores.
 By creating a company culture that encourages open and honest conversations, you’ll allow employees to work through their feelings and promote a healthy work environment.

 The CDC recommends several actionable steps that support employees as they deal with stress.
 Actions could include seminars or workshops that address depression and anxiety management techniques or a self-assessment tool available to all employees.
 These resources will help make employees feel supported and can identify issues and ultimately solve them.

-Offer support for your field service leadership in accessing mental healthcare.
+Offer support for accessing mental healthcare.

 Employees can experience several barriers to accessing mental healthcare, including lack of insurance coverage, difficulty determining covered services, and difficulty finding providers.
 In addition to providing resources, your company can clearly outline what mental healthcare services are available to them and encourage them to seek help from qualified mental health professionals.